 This course is a special study in a selected aspect of New Testament studies not otherwise covered in New Testament curriculum.
-Prereq:
+May be repeated for a maximum of 9 credits, if topics are different.
+Prereq: DVBF 503.

 DVNT 731 - Special Topics in New Testament Exegesis (3)